 BUNYA "Biologie des bunyavirales"

 We implement a comprehensive approach to study interactions between arboviruses (i.e. arthropod-borne viruses) and their host/vectors to identify key (a)biotic determinants of pathogenicity or vector competence.
-Our main goal is to better understand, anticipate and control the threat posed by these viruses.
-Our favorite case studies are viruses belonging to the Bunyavirales order, particularly those of the Phenuiviridae family like Rift Valley Fever virus (RVFV, responsible of a zoonotic disease and listed as a priority pathogen by WHO and WOAH) and Toscana Virus (TOSV, human pathogen), although we are also studying vector competence of West-Nile virus (WNV), dengue virus (DENV) and chikungunya virus (CHIKV).
+Our favorite case studies are viruses belonging to the Hareavirales order, particularly those of the Phenuiviridae family like Rift Valley Fever virus (RVFV, responsible of a zoonotic disease and listed as a priority pathogen by WHO and WOAH) and Toscana Virus (TOSV, human pathogen).
+In addition, we combine vector competence assays with an entomo-virological surveillance network monitoring arboviruses circulating in Europe (such as West Nile virus, chikungunya virus, and dengue virus) to assess the risk of arboviral emergence and improve public health policy.
+Ultimately, our goal is to deepen our understanding of these arboviruses to anticipate, prevent, and mitigate the threats they pose.

 The questions address by the team can be divided into four interconnected research axes covering key aspects of the biology of these viruses such as: